jessey-git/fx-gltf/README.md

     * Implemented using modern and safe syntax and methodologies

 * Small, header-only library
-    * ~1500 lines of generously spaced code including whitespace/comments
+    * ~1700 lines of high-level, straightforward, generously spaced code including whitespace/comments
-    * C++20 Module ready (does not leak preprocessor macros beyond its own file)
+    * C++20 Module ready (does not leak preprocessor defines/macros beyond its own file)

 * Fast and efficient processing
+    * See Performance section below

 ## Usage and Integration